kagabojaphet/posinnove-auth-frontend/README.md

 App.jsx

-The main file that defines the application's routes and implements route protection using RequireAuth.
+The main file that defines the application's routes and implements route protection using the RequireAuth component.

 authFetch.js